5-Liter Oxygen Concentrator Review

 5. Best Searched Concentrator

-The Respironics EverFlo is the most searched home oxygen concentrator on the Internet, followed by the Invacare Perfecto2 and the DeVilbiss.
-The newest model, the Inogen At Home, ranks #4.
+Search interest also offers insight into which products attract attention from patients and caregivers.
+The Respironics EverFlo is currently the most searched 5-liter home oxygen concentrator among the models in this review, followed by the Invacare Perfecto2 and the DeVilbiss 5.
+The Inogen At Home ranks fourth in search activity.

 Best 5-Liter Oxygen Concentrator

-#2 Ranking for Highest Operating Altitude (tied with one other)
+#2 ranking for maximum operating altitude (tied with one other)

 Oxygen Concentrator Comparison Chart – 5 Liter (Side-by-Side)